Last updated 1 May 2026

 Val Stones, Practice Plus Group Hospital, Shepton Mallet hip replacement patient

 Hip pain was always there but I put off seeking help because I was so busy.
 In the years following Bake-Off it got progressively worse, until the pain got to such a degree that it was waking me in the night, and I couldn’t turn over.
-Walking was becoming difficult and I’d have to hold on to someone.
+The signs I needed a hip replacement were there – walking was becoming difficult and I’d have to hold on to someone.
 I also noticed that my walking had changed, that I was limping.
 I had a kind of swaying movement.

 If I was wanting to dance, and I love dancing, that was difficult.
 When I was baking, the hip pain was just as bad and I was working through pain.